roma-glushko/roma-glushko.github.io/content/blog/react-hooks/index.md

 - Pure Function Components
 - Class-based Components

 Pure function components were great.
-They provided clean and boilerplate-free way of rendering some JSX template:
+They provided clean and boilerplate-free way of rendering some JSX templates:

 ```tsx
 import * as React from "react"